huiminliuresearch/huiminliuresearch.github.io3/_pages/about.md

 Welcome to my website!
 I'm thrilled to have you here! 😊

-I am a Ph.D. candidate (ABD) in Business Administration at Fox School of Business at Temple University, specializing in tourism and hospitality.
-I am also a teaching and research assistant, instructing courses on designing tourism experiences and digital portfolio creation, and supporting faculty and students with data analysis and research methods.
+I am a Senior Lecturer at the Lee Shau Kee School of Business and Administration, Hong Kong Metropolitan University, specializing in tourism and hospitality management.
+Prior to joining HKMU, I earned my PhD in Business Administration from the Fox School of Business at Temple University.

 My research interests include customer experience, digitalization, and trauma in business contexts.
 I have participated in various academic and professional research projects, such as the Philadelphia International Airport Passenger Survey Project and the World Tourism Organization (UNWTO) internships.
 I have also acquired multiple research skills, such as netnography, experimental methods, statistical causal inference, meta-analysis, causal trees, and structural equation modeling.

+I teach courses on designing tourism experiences, digital portfolio creation, event management, and introduction to tourism management.

-I am motivated by the goal of advancing the knowledge and practice of tourism and hospitality and general business through data-driven insights and solutions.
+I am motivated by the goal of advancing the knowledge and practice of business through data-driven insights and solutions.

 <h2 align="center">:sparkles: Let's Connect! :sparkles:</h2>